 The project consists of three buildings with a square-shaped outline and three storys each: two townhouses one with two units, and one with three and a maisonette building.
 The walls of the townhouses are made of thermo-concrete, which is left visible on the facades and in the patios.

 The maisonette building is clad with white cement composite panels.
 The courtyards are located on the top or second from the top story, at a different position in every flat.
-Since all courtyards in the maisonette building border on a facade, the architects decided on the use back-ventilated facades with external thermal insulation rather than thermo-concrete.
+Since all courtyards in the maisonette building border on a facade, the architects decided on the use of back-ventilated facades with external thermal insulation rather than thermo-concrete.
 White, perforated Swisspearl panels are hung before them.
 They cover the building like a fine shell – as semi-transparent as mesh, as light as a cloth, and nonetheless as protective as a filter.

 Perforated & engraved panels are used for acoustic or aesthetical reasons, to depict works of art, letters, logos, and others.
 The ornamented panels offer a diversity of patterns and images that make the building claddings come to life.